 For the most part, KOLs and influencers are the same thing.
 However, they have one key difference.
 On the one hand, influencers work online, making their names and exerting their influence on social media.
 On the other, KOLs are the “go-to” people for their subject of expertise and work both online and in traditional media.

 Chinese citizens have significantly become skeptical of traditional media because of the heavy censorship by their government.
 Thus, they depend very much on their social networks for reviews and recommendations on products and services.
-This has sparked an explosion in the online marketing industry, with more than 70% of Chinese Generation Z consumers buying products directly via social media.
-Consequently, the country’s KOL economy has grown to an estimated US$8.6 billion.
+This has sparked an explosion in the online marketing industry with more than 70% of Chinese consumers buying products directly recommended by other social media users.
+Consequently, the country’s KOL economy has grown to over US$15 billion.

 Furthermore, Chinese consumers, particularly those born in the digital age, pay less and less attention to mass media and traditional marketing.
 Instead, they spend more time online and on mobile, where they check their social media feeds, follow influencers, and join niche online communities.
-In fact, according to We Are Social and Hootsuite’s 2019 Global Digital Report, Chinese users spend nearly 6 hours accessing the internet daily and spend approximately 2 hours on social media.
+In fact, Chinese users spend nearly 6 hours accessing the internet daily and spend more than 2 hours on social media.

 Word of mouth has a more significant influence over Chinese consumers than incentives such as product discounts and giveaways.
-According to a study undertaken in 2018 by marketing consulting firm Westwin, KOL recommendations were the most substantial purchasing factor with 67% of Chinese cross-border consumers saying their purchases were influenced by KOLs, followed by product discounts (65%) then by e-commerce platform recommendations (58%).
-Additionally, results from a survey conducted by KPMG in 2016 indicated that around 60.8% of the respondents in China searched online for reviews and recommendations when they researched products.
+According to a study undertaken in 2020 by marketing consulting firm Parklu, KOL recommendations were the most substantial purchasing factor with 40% of Chinese consumers saying their impulse purchases were influenced by social media and gain product awareness through social media platform recommendations (50%).
+Additionally, 48% of the respondents in China searched online for reviews and recommendations on social media platforms when they researched products.
 In turn, this kind of consumer behavior creates room for KOLs to play a role in affecting the buying decisions of Chinese consumers.

 Popular Chinese Influencer Platforms